JFDI-Consulting/JFDIAppianSAILComplexityAnalyser/README.md

 - Calls to Expression Rules and Interfaces
 - Calls to internal Appian functions and interface components
 - Decision Tables
-- Locals
+- Locals (and value-ofs for XSL files)
 - Comments (and Annotations / Swimlanes in Process Models)
 - Commented Out Code (!)
-- Lines (in SAIL code - even in Process Models)
+- Lines (in SAIL code - even in Process Models and XSL files)
 - Process Nodes (in Process Models)
+- Object Type / Document Type

 ## Shortcomings
 There are many. 😀